A wooden walkway leads to Migration Camp.

 The adjacent curio shop offers a wide variety of African carvings, as well as selling toiletries and other necessities.

-Below the lounge area is the swimming pool, its shaded deck set with sun loungers and umbrellas.
-This area is lawned and planted, which gives a slightly manicured feel in an otherwise dry and dusty landscape.
+Below the lounge, is the swimming pool whose shaded deck has sunloungers and umbrellas.
+The manicured lawn around it feels a little at odds with the otherwise dry and dusty landscape.
 To the side of the pool is a raised deck where sundowner drinks are served around a fire.
-At the time of our visit (July 2013) a new deck was being built on top of the curio shop.
+When we visited in July 2013, a new deck was also being built on top of the curio shop.
 This is an excellent place for guests to enjoy a drink and the spectacular views as the sun goes down over the Serengeti.

-Set on another level, adjacent to the pool, is Serengeti Migration Camp’s dining area.
-Like the lounge it is totally open at the front, with views across the river.
+Set on another level, adjacent to the pool, is Migration Camp's dining area.
+Like the lounge, it is open at the front and has views across the river.
 Guests dine individually either inside, or outside on the deck at tables shaded by umbrellas during the day.

 Serengeti Migration Camp's 20 tented rooms are located at the bottom of the hill, below the main areas, and are accessed by stone stairs.
-This may be a problem for older guests or those with a walking disability.
-The rooms are comfortable, spacious and stylish.
-Solid doors make this more a luxury room than a tent!
+This may be a problem for older guests or those with a disability.
+The rooms are comfortable, spacious and stylish – and the solid doors make this a luxury room rather than a tent!